 Back by popular demand, Pittsburgh Batman will be at the Kelly Strayhorn Theater this weekend.
 There are only 3 performances and I’m sure this will be a sell out again.

 Pittsburgh Batman is the brain child of Lord Grunge and Jackson who hail from Pittsburgh, but are often traveling as the dou Grand Buffet.
-I have the good fortune of getting to know some of the other cast… Read the rest
+I have the good fortune of getting to know some of the other cast members, who are incredible performers… Read the rest

 When the weather starts heating up, sometimes the only thing to do is go inside.
 This season many of us will take to the air-conditioned refuge of our local megaplexes.
 To switch things up, I offer you a list of local independently owned theaters.
 Many of the theaters screen the same new releases, but also provide character and unique programming.